 However, you know there is a big “BUT” coming here.

 So yeah, we’ve traveled without incident for nearly three years ourselves, BUT…. we’ve met a decent amount of travelers who’ve been injured in accidents, had personal property lost or stolen, have gotten quite ill, and have had to cut their trip short for a number of reasons.

 As we all know, life is unpredictable.
 That fact doesn’t change just because we’re on vacation, or off on an adventure.
 In fact, when in a foreign city, state, or country unpredictable bumps in the road can seriously affect your travel plan, and your wallet.
 Travel insurance is the best way to combat the damages those incidents can have on your bank account, and on our stress levels.

 So, is travel insurance necessary?
 We’re going to say yes, if you can afford it you should purchase it before you leave.
 If you can not, don’t let that stop you from traveling.

 Anyway, why don’t you be the judge?

-Here are the reason we think travel insurance is necessary.
+Here are the reason we think travel insurance is worth it.